2019 Key Stage 4 Performance Measures (Provisional) – due to be finalised Jan 2020

 |%age of Pupil Attainment:||Average Local Authority||National Average|

 The English Baccalaureate is not a test or qualification; it is a measure used to provide information about a particular range of qualifications.
-A pupil is considered to have ‘achieved’ the English Baccalaureate if they got a grade C or better in the following subjects: English, maths, sciences, a language and either history or geography.
+From 2018 the headline EBacc attainment measure is EBacc average point score (APS).
+This measure shows pupils’ point scores across the five pillars of the EBacc which are: English, maths, sciences, a language and either history or geography.

 ‘Attainment 8’ score (results in core subjects)